2015 Oscar nominations in key categories

-BEVERLY HILLS, Calif.
-The Academy of Motion Picture Arts and Sciences announced nominations on Thursday for the 87th Academy Awards.
-Winners will be revealed in Los Angeles on Feb.
-22.
+LOS ANGELES The Academy of Motion Picture Arts and Sciences will hold the 87th Academy Awards at a ceremony on Sunday.

 Following is a list of nominees in leading categories.